rseah145/smw-term2/Journal_3_notes/Section A.md

 3. User decrypts the message with their secret key, creates new messages, and sends the new message along with the TGT to the Ticket Granting Server (TGS)
 ![image](../images/Pasted%20image%2020230814153701.png)

-4. TGS decrypts the TGT
+4. TGS decrypts the TGT, performs some validation and generates a Service Ticket (ST)